Waswo X. Waswo: Studio in Rajasthan

-The three collaborators, Waswo, Soni, and Vijay, mounted an exhibition titled "Confessions of an Evil Orientalist" in December 2011 at Gallery Espace in New Delhi.
+Waswo's team mounted an exhibit titled "Confessions of an Evil Orientalist" in December 2011 at Gallery Espace in New Delhi.
 Incorporating more experimental media such as installation, a video, and even a comic book, the exhibition extended their normal repertoire of hand-coloured photographs and miniatures.
 Confessions of an Evil Orientalist revolved around a list of 101 confessions, written by Waswo in both a sincere and tongue-in-cheek manner, which alluded once again to issues of hegemony, Orientalism, and cultural acceptance.
 These confessions found expression within three text-based works of art in the exhibition, each viewing the words of the constructed "Evil Orientalist" from a different perspective.
 It has been suggested that these works moved from a post-colonial discourse to a post-post-colonial discourse.